 - Poongsan entered into a licensed production agreement with Pakistan Ordnance Factories in 2004 to co-produce K310 155mm DPICM projectiles in Pakistan.

-Local company, LIG Nex1, advertised a missile system designated Haeseong II for the South Korean Navy, and Sea Dragon by LIG Nex1 at a 2017 military trade exhibition in Busan in October 2017.
+Local company, LIG Nex1, advertised a missile system designated Haeseong II—also known as Sea Dragon—for the Republic of Korea Navy, at a military trade exhibition in Busan in October 2017.
 The missile is reportedly equipped with a submunition warhead, but it is not clear which company produces the submunitions used in this weapons system.

-The United States (US) concluded a licensing agreement with South Korea in 2001 for production of DPICM submunitions for M26 rockets used with the M270 Multiple Launch Rocket System (MLRS).
+The US concluded a licensing agreement with South Korea in 2001 for production of DPICM submunitions for M26 rockets used with the M270 Multiple Launch Rocket System (MLRS).

-South Korea has imported various types of cluster munitions from the US, including M26 rockets, M26A1 extended-range rockets, and ATACMS missiles for its MLRS launchers.
+South Korea has imported several types of cluster munitions from the US in the past, including M26 rockets, M26A1 extended-range rockets, and ATACMS missiles for its MLRS launchers.
 Between 1993 and 1999, the US provided 393 M26A1 extended-range rocket pods, 271 M26 rocket pods, 111 ATACMS (Block-1) missiles, and 111 ATACMS (Block-1A) missiles.
-South Korea also stockpiles several artillery projectiles with DPICM submunitions (M483A1, M864, and M509A1) imported from the US.
+South Korea also has received US-made artillery projectiles containing DPICM submunitions (M483A1, M864, and M509A1).
 In 2001, the US supplied South Korea with 16 of each of the following cluster bombs: CBU-87, CBU-97, CBU-103, and CBU-105.
 Jane’s Information Group lists South Korea as possessing CBU-87 and Rockeye cluster bombs.

 Stockpiling and destruction

-The 2008 Ministry of Defense policy directive requires that South Korea only acquire cluster munitions equipped with self-deactivation devices that would not result in more than a 1% failure rate.
-According to a 2007 US diplomatic cable, a senior Ministry of National Defense official told the US that “more than 90 percent” of South Korea’s stockpiled cluster munitions were non-self-destructing and “the cost of retrofitting them would be prohibitive.”
+According to a US Department of State cable, a senior Ministry of National Defense official told the US in 2007 that “more than 90 percent” of South Korea’s stockpiled cluster munitions lacked self-destruct features and described the cost of retrofitting them as “prohibitive.”

-In September 2011, Wikileaks released a United States (US) Department of State cable from January 2007 that stated that South Korea apparently considered participating in the first meeting of the Oslo Process as an observer, because it was reportedly concerned that the cluster munition “issue will be co-opted just as the landmine issue was in the Ottawa process.”
-“ROKG supportive of US position on cluster munitions,” US Department of State cable 07SEOUL219 dated 23 January 2007, released by Wikileaks on 1 September 2011.
-In September 2011, Wikileaks released five US Department of State cables from 2007 that showed that South Korean officials discussed the Oslo Process on several occasions with officials from the US government.
+In September 2011, Wikileaks released a US Department of State cable from January 2007 that stated that South Korea apparently considered participating in the first meeting of the Oslo Process as an observer, because it was reportedly concerned that the cluster munition “issue will be co-opted just as the landmine issue was in the Ottawa process.”
+See, “ROKG supportive of US position on cluster munitions,” US Department of State cable 07SEOUL219 dated 23 January 2007, released by Wikileaks on 1 September 2011.
 In February 2007, a Ministry of Foreign Affairs and Trade official reportedly told US officials that the South Korean government decided against attending the Oslo Conference on Cluster Munitions in February 2007 because of its “understanding that the United Kingdom and the United States would not attend.”
-“ROKG will not attend Oslo CM conference,” US Department of State cable 07SEOUL374 dated 7 February 2007, released by Wikileaks on 1 September 2011.
+See, “ROKG will not attend Oslo CM conference,” US Department of State cable 07SEOUL374 dated 7 February 2007, released by Wikileaks on 1 September 2011.

 Response to Monitor questionnaire by Il Jae Lee, Second Secretary, Disarmament and Nonproliferation Division, Ministry of Foreign Affairs and Trade, 4 April 2012; and statement by Amb.
-Dong-hee Chang, Permanent Mission of the Republic of Korea to the UN in Geneva, CCW Group of Governmental Experts on Cluster Munitions, Geneva, 7 July 2008.
+Dong-hee Chang, Permanent Mission of South Korea to the UN in Geneva, to the CCW Group of Governmental Experts on Cluster Munitions, Geneva, 7 July 2008.

 Disclosure of Information by Public Agencies response from the Inspector General, Defense Acquisition Program Administration, 31 May 2017.
 Regarding production, the response was, “Defense Acquisition Program Administration acquires weapons systems through research and development and purchasing.
 After checking with relevant program management department and contract management department, we have identified that no cluster munitions were acquired via domestic defense company from Jan.
 1st 2016 to Dec.
 31th 2016.
 Therefore, we consider that no cluster munition was produced by domestic defense company.”
-World Without War is the Cluster Munition Coalition’s (CMC) national partner in South Korea.
+World Without War is the national partner of the CMC in South Korea.

 During 2014, a South Korean company produced 155mm Remote Anti-Armor Munition, a cluster munition artillery shell.
 Reply to an Official Information Disclosure Act request by the Defense Acquisition Program Administration, 11 March 2015.

-Communication from the Ministry of National Defense through the Permanent Mission of the Republic of Korea to the UN in Geneva, to IKV Pax Christi Netherlands, 3 June 2005.
+Communication from the Ministry of National Defense through the Permanent Mission of South Korea to the UN in Geneva, to IKV Pax Christi Netherlands, 3 June 2005.